Benefit from comprehensive, 24/7/365 coverage by academy-level radiology subspecialists.

-Foundation Radiology Group has assembled a world-class team of radiologists whose specialized training and capabilities align with our hospital partners’ major service lines.
+Foundation Radiology Group has assembled a world-class team of elite radiologists whose specialized training and capabilities align with our customers’ major service lines, whether in an Academic Medical Center, IDN or Community Hospital.
 Providing subspecialists alone is no longer sufficient.
 They must be wrapped into a model of care that promotes quality outcomes delivered in a timely fashion and in partnership with local radiologists.
-The top radiology and subspecialty expertise may include:
+Primary radiology and subspecialty expertise may include:

 - Abdominal Radiology

 - Interventional Radiology (Surgical Radiology) - includes Vascular IR, Oncology IR, Neurology IR

 - Specialized Ultrasound

 This subspecialty focuses on interpreting imaging of the abdomen and pelvis to diagnose diseases affecting the gastrointestinal tract (hollow and solid organs), genitourinary tract (kidneys, ureters, bladder and pelvic imaging) and perform abdominal interventional radiologic procedures.
 Highly trained and skilled Foundation Radiology subspecialists with years of experience use radiographs, GI barium procedures, ultrasound, computed tomography (CT), magnetic resonance imaging (MRI), nuclear medicine, fluoroscopy, and interventional methods.

 Computed Tomography (CT)